Sleep Apnea Treatment In Bethesda, MD

 What Treatments Are Available For Sleep Apnea?

-If our dentist suspects that you may have sleep apnea, our team will coordinate with a sleep specialist to provide an official diagnosis and to ensure you get the treatment you need!
+If we suspect that you may have sleep apnea, our team will coordinate with a sleep specialist to provide an official diagnosis and to ensure you get the treatment you need!
 If you are diagnosed with sleep apnea, you will likely be provided with either a CPAP machine or an oral appliance for treatment.

 A CPAP (Continuous Positive Airway Pressure) machine is the most common treatment for most people suffering from obstructive sleep apnea.
 The CPAP machine has a small air blower connected to a cushioned plastic mask that covers your nose.
 The blower forces air through a flexible hose into the mask to help keep your airways open while you sleep.